![]() deutsches Glossar |

 capacity of lines, interlockings, terminals and yards. (see also:

-ANALYTIC CAPACITY RESEARCH,
+ANALYTICAL CAPACITY RESEARCH,

 SYNCHRONOUS SIMULATION,